MohammadSalkhorde/bagh-ferdows-website/README.md

 ### 👤 User Features

-* User registration & login with SMS verification
+* User registration & login
-* Profile management with profile picture
 * Share experiences and view other users' stories
 * Browse locations with visiting rules and hours